mudrd8mz/journal/fgfs/flights/calais-gatwick/README.md

 VOR navigation, flying the holding pattern and ILS approach.
 Unfortunately, there was quite a strong side wind today and the visibility was not that good with clouds at 1000.
 The ATIS in Calais reported wind 170° at 19 knots and it was 170° at 28 knots in Gatwick.
-So tracking the beam was quite challenging
-- beside the fact that I was just using my new trimming wheel for the first time.
+So tracking the beam was quite challenging, beside the fact that I was just using my new trimming wheel for the first time.
 Anyway, I landed after an hour or so of the flight - and that is what counts.